CareCloud, Inc. New Standards Disclosure

 In October 2023, the FASB issued ASU 2023-06, Disclosure Improvements: Codification Amendments in Response to the SEC’s Disclosure Update and Simplification Initiative.
 This update amends the disclosure or presentation requirements related to various subtopics in the FASB Accounting Standards Codification.
 The new guidance is intended to align U.S. GAAP requirements with those of the SEC and to facilitate the application of U.S. GAAP for all entities.
 The effective date for each amendment will be the date on which the SEC’s removal of that related disclosure requirement from Regulation S-X or Regulation S-K becomes effective, with early adoption prohibited.
 If by June 30, 2027 the SEC has not removed the applicable requirement from Regulation S-X or Regulation S-K, the pending content of the associated amendment will be removed from the Codification and will not become effective.

 In December 2023, the FASB issued ASU 2023-09, Income Taxes (Topic 740), Improvements to Income Tax Disclosures.
 The amendments in this update enhance the transparency and decision usefulness of income tax disclosures primarily related to rate reconciliation and income taxes paid information.
 The update also includes certain other amendments to improve the effectiveness of income tax disclosures.
 The amendments are effective for annual periods beginning after December 15, 2024.
-The impact was only to the financial statement disclosures which has been adopted by the Company prospectively by adding such disclosures as income taxes paid by jurisdiction and effective income tax rate percentages in the rate reconciliation table.
+Early adoption is permitted.
+The Company does not expect this update to have a material impact on the consolidated financial statements.

 In March 2024, the FASB issued ASU 2024-02, Codification Improvements- Amendments to Remove References to the Concepts Statements.
 This update contains amendments to the Codification that remove references to various FASB Concepts Statements.
 These Codification updates are for technical corrections such as conforming amendments, clarifications to guidance, simplifications to wording or the structure of guidance and other minor improvements.
 The resulting amendments are referred to as Codification improvements.
 The amendments in this update are effective for public business entities for fiscal years beginning after December 15, 2024.
-There was no impact on the consolidated financial statements as a result of this standard.
+Early adoption is permitted.
+The Company does not expect this update to have a material impact on the consolidated financial statements.

 In November 2024, the FASB issued ASU 2024-03, Income Statement – Reporting Comprehensive Income – Expense Disaggregation Disclosures (Subtopic 220-40).
 This update contains amendments that require disclosure, in the notes to financial statements, of specified information about certain costs and expenses.
 The amendments in this update are effective for public business entities for annual reporting periods beginning after December 15, 2026, and interim reporting periods beginning after December 15, 2027.
 Early adoption is permitted.
 The expected impact would only be to the financial statement disclosures.